oasis-tcs/openc2-oc2ls/oc2ls.md

 * OpenC2 Actuator Profiles specify the subset of the OpenC2 language relevant in the context of specific Actuator functions.
 Cyber defense components, devices, systems and/or instances may (in fact are likely) to implement multiple Actuator profiles.
 Actuator profiles define the requirements for performing a specific function, and may define new language elements if needed to perform that function.
 * OpenC2 Transfer Specifications utilize existing protocols and standards to implement OpenC2 in specific environments.
 These standards are used for communications and security functions beyond the scope of the language, such as message transfer encoding, authentication, and end-to-end transfer of OpenC2 messages.

 The OpenC2 Language Specification defines a language used to compose messages for command and control of cyber defense systems and components.
-A message consists of a header and a payload (_defined_ as a message body in the OpenC2 Language Specification Version 1.0 and _specified_ in one or more Actuator profiles).
+A Message consists of a header and a payload (_defined_ as a Message body in the OpenC2 Language Specification Version 1.0 and _specified_ in one or more Actuator profiles).

 In general, there are two types of participants involved in the exchange of OpenC2 messages, as depicted in Figure 1-1: